bytecodealliance/cranelift/docs/langref.rst

 One set of restricted memory operations access the current function's stack frame.
 The stack frame is divided into fixed-size stack slots that are allocated in the :term:`function preamble`.
-Stack slots are not typed, they simply represent a contiguous sequence of bytes in the stack frame.
+Stack slots are not typed, they simply represent a contiguous sequence of :term:`accessible` bytes in the stack frame.

 .. inst:: SS = local Bytes, Flags...